navasmontilla/site/README.md

   <figcaption>Figure 3.
 Relevant equilibrium states for the SWE.</figcaption>
 </figure>

-Furthermore, additional dissipation effects are accounted for by including turbulence models using the Boussines approximation.
+Furthermore, additional dissipation effects are accounted for by including turbulence models using the Boussinesq approximation.
 The RANS and URANS approaches are considered and algebraic as well as 1 and 2 equation turbulence models are used.

 #### The WENO AR/ARL-ADER method in 1D: well-balanced and energy-balanced simulation of the SWE with bed variation

+The first stage of the project was the development of the mathematical framework for the resolution of hyperbolic conservation laws with source terms with arbitrary order of accuracy using WENO-ADER schemes.
+A new family of solvers for the Derivative Riemann problem are proposed, using the augmented-solver methodology and based on previous work from Toro, Castro and Titarev.
+The novelty of the proposed methods is:

+- For transient cases, they converge with arbitrary order to the analytical solution.
+- For steady cases, they provide the exact solution with independence of the grid thanks to the energy-balanced property.

+Detais of the methods and more results can be found in [Navas-Montilla, 2015](https://www.sciencedirect.com/science/article/pii/S0021999115001217) and [Navas-Montilla, 2016](https://www.sciencedirect.com/science/article/pii/S0021999116301024).

 #### The WENO ARL-ADER method in 2D: well-balanced simulation of the SWE with bed variation, friction and Coriolis